 E. Judicial Estoppel from Castellanos.

 In Castellanos v.
 State, supra, 89 Cal.App.5th 131, Uber's and Lyft's coalition defended Proposition 22 against a single-subject challenge by arguing its single "common theme or purpose" was "the creation of a new balance of benefits and obligations for app-based drivers in lieu of either traditional employment or traditional independent contractor status."
 (Id. at p.
 159.)
 The Court of Appeal accepted that characterization.
 The Supreme Court affirmed on other grounds and did not disturb the single-subject reasoning.
 (Castellanos v.
 State of California (2024) 16 Cal.5th 588.)
-The Court of Appeal opinion was depublished on grant of review but remains citable for its persuasive value.
+The Court of Appeal opinion was not depublished; on the grant of review, the Supreme Court ordered that the opinion remains citable for its persuasive value and for the limited purpose of establishing a conflict in authority.
+(Cal.
+Rules of Court, rule 8.1115(e)(3).)
 If section 7451 also eliminates tort liability to members of the public, then Proposition 22 embraces a second subject: tort reform.
 That was not disclosed to voters and is not part of the "common theme" that saved the initiative.
 The TNC is bound by the characterization its own proponents advanced to save the measure.
 Judicial estoppel applies.
 (Victrola 89 LLC v.
 Jaman Properties 8 LLC (2020) 46 Cal.App.5th 337, 358.)

 F. Section 7451's "Not an Agent" Language Does Not Bar Non-Agency Theories.